stimulusreflex/stimulus_reflex/docs/reflexes.md

 * `session` - the `ActionDispatch::Session` store for the current visitor
 * `url` - the URL of the page that triggered the reflex
 * `element` - a Hash like object that represents the HTML element that triggered the reflex
+* `params` - form parameters, if the reflex originated from within a form

 {% hint style="danger" %}
 `reflex` and `process` are reserved words inside Reflex classes.
 You cannot create Reflex actions with these names.